Ikechukwu-Miracle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15-countthatword displays the number of lines that contain the pattern 'bin' from the /etc/passwd 16-whatsnext displays 3 lines after the pattern 'root' 17-hidethisword displays lines without the 'bin' pattern
+15-countthatword displays the number of lines that contain the pattern 'bin' from the /etc/passwd 16-whatsnext displays 3 lines after the pattern 'root' 17-hidethisword displays lines without the 'bin' pattern 18-lettersonly displays all line of the file /etc/ssh/sshd_config starting with a letter